wagdy900/alx-zero_day/0x03-git/README.md

 ## About

-Provide a detailed overview of your project here.
+Provide a detailed overview of my project here.
 Explain what it does, why it is useful, and any other relevant information.

 ## Getting Started